-People travel far and wise for the best cup of cappuccino, but sometimes the best way to enjoy this coveted coffee drink is in the comfort of your own home with a good coffee maker–and by knowing how to choose the best K-Cups on the market, you can do just that.
+People travel far and wide for the best cup of cappuccino, but sometimes the best way to enjoy this coveted coffee drink is in the comfort of your own home with a good coffee maker–and by knowing how to choose the best cappuccino K Cups on the market, you can do just that.

-But in order to understand just what to select and how, let’s take a look at what makes a good cappuccino, and how to know if you’re getting the most bang for your buck.
+But in order to understand just what Keurig cappuccino pods to select and how, let’s take a look at what makes a good cappuccino, and how to know if you’re getting the most bang for your buck.

 Just how popular are cappuccinos?

 The coffee itself, of course, is one of the most widely consumed beverages both nationally and internationally.
-From 2015 to 2016, over one hundred and fifty million sixty-kilogram gram bags of coffee were consumed worldwide.
+Each year, over 150 million 60kg bags of coffee were consumed worldwide.

-In the United States, the average American drinks around three cups of coffee a day, or around one hundred and forty billion cups a year.
-And almost a third of Americans start their day with a cup of coffee before they do anything else.
+In the United States, the average American drinks around three cups of coffee a day, and almost a third of Americans start their day with a cup of coffee before they do anything else.

 However, it still remains more popular in Europe, where recently new bars have sprung up in London, especially catering to those in search of the best cappuccino available.
 Just over six pounds will buy you a specialty cappuccino, part of the emerging “coffee boutique” trend in Europe, where consumers concentrate to enjoy high-quality drinks and good company.

-Still, in the United States, the drink is more commonly found at specialty coffee shops or, now, enjoyed at home.
+Still, in the United States, the drink is more commonly found at specialty coffee shops or, now, thanks to cappuccino k cups and keurig cappuccino pods, enjoyed at home.